-The directors anticipate that abovementioned Standards and Amendments will be adopted in the annual financial statements of the Group and of the Company when they become effective and that the adoption of these Standards and Amendments will have no material impact on the financial statements of the Group and of the Company in the period of initial application, except as discussed below.
+The directors anticipate that abovementioned Standards and Amendments will be adopted in the annual financial statements of the Group and of the Company when they become effective and that the adoption of these Standards and Amendments will have no material impact on the financial statements of the Group and of the Company in the period of initial application, except as discussed below:

-Amendments to MFRS 7 and MFRS 132: Offsetting Financial Assets and Financial Liabilities and the related disclosures
+(i) Amendments to MFRS 132: Offsetting Financial Assets and Financial Liabilities

-The amendments to MFRS 132 clarify existing application issues relating to the offset of financial assets and financial liabilities requirements.
+The amendments to MFRS 132 clarify the requirements relating to the offset of financial assets and financial liabilities.
 Specifically, the amendments clarify the meaning of "currently has a legally enforceable right of set-off" and "simultaneous realisation and settlement".